Upcoming Productions

 Jennifer Helms

-Costume Designer, Costume Shop ManagerJennifer Helms (she/her) is the Clinical Instructor/Costume Shop Supervisor in the Department of Theatre and Dance at East Tennessee State University.
+Costume Designer/Costume Shop SupervisorJennifer Helms (she/her) is the Clinical Instructor/Costume Shop Supervisor in the Department of Theatre and Dance at East Tennessee State University.
 She teaches Introduction to Theatre Production, Supervises the Costume Shop where she trains students in costume technology skills, is the department’s faculty Draper, and serves as Costume Designer for two of the department’s productions.
 Jennifer earned her Master of Fine Arts degree in Theater, Costume Design from Southern Illinois State University (Carbondale, Illinois), a Bachelor of Arts in Theater - Design/Technology Degree from Appalachian State University (Boone, NC) and an Associates of Arts Degree in Theater from Snow College (Ephraim, Utah).
 Outside of ETSU, Jennifer also serves as a Draper for the Tony award winning Utah Shakespeare Festival under nationally recognized Costume Technologist/Designer Jeff Leader.
 She has been Costume Foreman for Utah Festival Opera and Musical Theatre, Costume Designer for Southern Illinois State University, Costume Supervisor/ Designer for Lees-McRae College, and Interim Costume Supervisor for Appalachian State University.

 Jessica Richardson

 Asst.
 Costume Shop ManagerJessica Richardson is a recent graduate of ETSU.
 She earned her bachelor's degree in Theatre with minors in Merchandising and Art.
 Her focus is in Costuming but she loves all aspects of theatrical design.
-Jessica has worked on multiple productions at ETSU such as: Ken Ludwig's "Baskerville: a Sherlock Holmes Mystery"," Middletown", "You Can't Take it with You", "Bright Star", and "Androcles and the Lion."
+Jessica has worked on multiple productions at ETSU such as: Ken Ludwig's "Baskerville: a Sherlock Holmes Mystery"," Middletown", "You Can't Take it with You", "Bright Star", and most recently "Androcles and the Lion."

 Zach Olsen

-Sound Designer, Technical DirectorZach Olsen has served the ETSU Department of Theatre and Dance since 2016 as the Technical Director.
+Technical DirectorZach Olsen has served the ETSU Department of Theatre and Dance since 2016 as the Technical Director.
 He teaches Introduction to Theatre Production, Advanced Theatre Production, and Theatre Lab.
 Originally from Traverse City, Michigan, he received his MFA from Northern Illinois University in DeKalb, IL in 2015 in Theatre Arts – Design and Technology with emphasis as a Technical Director.
 Prior to that, he received his Bachelor of Science from Michigan Technological University in Houghton, MI in 2012 in Theatre and Entertainment Technology with an emphasis in Design and Electrical Technology.
 Outside of ETSU, he is a member of the United States Institute for Theatre Technology (USITT) and he has production credits with the International Alliance of Theatrical Stage Employees (IATSE), the Interlochen Arts Camp, the Interlochen Shakespeare Festival, the Fox Valley Repertory Theatre, the DuSable Museum of African American History, and the Rozsa Center for the Performing Arts.
 He also has significant experience as a Rigger doing Arena, Theatrical, and Performer Rigging.

-Matt Stevens
+Matthew Stevens

 Asst.
 Technical DirectorMatt Stevens is a returning ETSU graduate who is thrilled by the chance to work alongside the professors and faculty that he had once been educated by.
 His focus is the technical side of theatre such as Lighting, Carpentry, and Sound Design.
 He has even been known to sew a costume when it is needed.
 He has helped work on many shows here at ETSU such as "Sense and Sensibility", "Waiting for Godot", "You Can't Take It with You", and most recently "Bright Star."